-The Apache Kafka binaries also a set of useful command line tools that allow us to interact with Kafka and Zookeeper via the command line.
+The Apache Kafka binaries are also a set of useful command-line tools that allow us to interact with Kafka and Zookeeper via the command line.

 If you don't have them, you can download them from the official Apache Kafka Downloads repository.

 Now you can list all the available topics by running the following command:

 kafka-topics \ --bootstrap-server localhost:9092 \ --list

 Alternatively, you can also use your Apache Zookeeper endpoint.
 This can be considered legacy as Apache Kafka is deprecating the use of Zookeeper as new versions are being released.